mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/advanced/preferences.html

-# Preferences
+# Preferences

 Brian has a system of global preferences that affect how certain objects behave.
 These can be set either in scripts by using the [`prefs`](../reference/brian2.core.preferences.prefs.html#brian2.core.preferences.prefs "brian2.core.preferences.prefs") object or in a file.
 Each preference looks like `codegen.cpp.compiler`, i.e. dotted names.

-## Accessing and setting preferences
+## Accessing and setting preferences

 Preferences can be accessed and set either keyword-based or attribute-based.
 The following are equivalent: